puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 If you create a module using Geppetto's Project Wizard, you will have access to the same metadata editor through the metadata.json.

-If you have pulled a module from the [Puppet Forge](forge.puppetlabs.com) or a Git/SVN repo, you may edit the metadata via metadata.json.
+If you have pulled a module from the [Puppet Forge](forge.puppetlabs.com) or a Git/SVN repo, you can edit the metadata via metadata.json.
 Upon pulling a module from the Puppet Forge, Geppetto will open the metadata.json in the editor automatically.

 ####Deriving Metadata.json from Deprecated Modulefile

 Normally, your metadata is stored and edited in your metadata.json.
-However, if you are working with an older module, it may have a deprecated Modulefile instead.
+However, if you are working with an older module, it might have a deprecated Modulefile instead.
 Geppetto will automatically generate the metadata.json from the Modulefile and then notify you.
 Once the metadata.json has been created, Geppetto will ignore the Modulefile.
 At this point, we recommend that you check to make sure the metadata.json is up to date, and then delete the Modulefile.

 ####The Metadata Editor